 Business stage quality rules can be switched off when running data through the validation kit, both locally and at HESA.
 Schema checks can never be switched off.

 A further stage of validation will run when data is submitted to the data collection system.
 Exception stage validation (previously COMMIT-stage validation) includes quality rules that require comparisons with data across an entire return and/or against reference data held at HESA.
 These checks cannot be run within the validation kit for this reason.

-A validation kit will be made available for download as an MSI installation file.
+A validation kit is available for download as an MSI installation file.
 To install the software you simply need to run the MSI file on a Windows PC.
-If you do not have access to a Windows PC, please contact Institutional Liaison for further instructions.
+If you do not have access to a Windows PC, please contact Liaison ([email protected]) for further instructions.

 When the validation program is opened it automatically checks the HESA web server for the latest set of rules and updates the package if appropriate.